GLOBAL LEADERS PROGRAMME

 Date: Friday, 18 August

-You are invited to attend our free public forum on 18 August to hear strategic recommendations from business leaders from around the world and join the discussion on how to strengthen farmers organisation and scale quality food production in China.
+You are invited to attend our free public forum on 18 August to hear strategic recommendations from business leaders from around the world and join the discussion on new approaches and investment opportunities to scale up circular farming in the Yellow River Golden Triangle by creating a trusted food system that supports rural regeneration amidst shifting social dynamics in China.